-Base pay is the fixed element of an executive's annual compensation.
-The Company's goal is to target base salaries for our named executive officer's at approximately the 50th percentile of the 11 peer group companies.
+Base pay compensates our employees for services provided during the year and is the fixed element of an executive's annual compensation.
+The Company's goal is to target base salaries for our named executive officer's at approximately the size-adjusted 50th percentile of the 11 peer group companies.
 Variations may result from the Committee's and management's consideration of such factors as job performance, time in position, prior experience and business conditions.
-We use the annual survey to review median base pay values for comparable employees to set the base salary midpoint for each salary grade within our compensation program.
+We use the annual survey to review median base pay values for comparable employees to set the base pay midpoint for each salary grade within our compensation program.
 Each salary grade range sets minimum pay at 75 percent of the midpoint and maximum pay at 125 percent of the midpoint.
 The range is delineated into performance sections such that an individual's base pay should be at the point in the range corresponding to his or her current level of performance.

 There are four levels of performance in our "pay for performance" system: Needs Improvement, Good, Outstanding and Exceptional.
-Using these criteria, an executive who generally performed well in carrying out the key responsibilities of his position for the year would be given a performance rating of "Good" for the year.
-If the executive were to exceed all expectations, he would receive a performance ratio of "Outstanding".
+Using these criteria, an executive who generally performed well in carrying out the key responsibilities of their position for the year would be given a performance rating of "Good" for the year.
+If the executive were to exceed all expectations, the executive would receive a performance ratio of "Outstanding."
 To receive an "Exceptional" rating is unusual.
 This rating would be utilized in rare circumstances where performance and other criteria would dictate that an unusual level of incentive compensation was justifiable.
 A "Needs Improvement" rating would indicate that an executive failed to meet expectations for the year.

 A performance rating for each executive officer is established based on an assessment of the executive's performance of his primary responsibilities.
 In addition to establishing a performance rating, the Committee may also evaluate market movement of salaries in our peer group.
-A base salary change, or merit increase, for an executive officer, other than the Chief Executive Officer, is both recommended by the Chief Executive Officer and approved by the Compensation Committee.
+A base pay change, or merit increase, for an executive officer, other than the Chief Executive Officer, is both recommended by the Chief Executive Officer and approved by the Compensation Committee.
 Merit increase guidelines are established annually for all employees by the Compensation Committee, based on annual market surveys.
-In 2008, our merit increase pool was 3.7 percent.
+In 2009, our merit increase pool was four (4%) percent.
 The Compensation Committee approves the individual increases of all officers of the Company.
-In 2008, the average merit increase for all officers did not exceed 3.7 percent.
+In 2009, the average merit increase for all officers did not exceed four (4%) percent.